dekuNukem/PicoRC/mac_se_se30.md

 * [Clean and lube the floppy drive](https://www.youtube.com/watch?v=0pGhwtyFG2I)

-* Check motherboard for corrosion and cap/battery leakage
+* Check motherboard for corrosion and leakage

 * [Re-cap the motherboard](https://www.youtube.com/watch?v=QArvemlZUJY) if not already done

 * [Check analog board](https://www.youtube.com/watch?v=zC0qi5dQsWs) for cracked solder joints

-* General cleaning / blow out the dust
+* General cleaning / blow out dust

 ### Install PicoPSU

 With maintenance done, time to install the new PSU!

-* Insert two 8mm screws into the top two PSU mounting holes, then install the standoffs to hold it in place.
+* Insert two screws into the mounting holes near the edge, then install the standoffs from the other side

-* Your screwdriver set might have a bit that fits the standoff, makes it much easier.
+* Use 5mm socket bit to tighten.

 ![Alt text](photos/macse/edge.png)

 * Plug PicoPSU into ATX connector

-* Use jumper cable to connect the header between two PCBs
+* Use jumper wire to connect the header between two PCBs

 ![Alt text](photos/macse/assy.jpeg)